shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

     -   **Outdoor Learning Center:** Offer experiential learning programs in environmental science, agriculture, or outdoor adventure.

-    -   **Innovation Campus:** Partner with businesses or other institutions to create a co-located innovation hub, attracting talent and fostering cross-pollination of ideas.
+    -   **Innovation Campus:** Partner with businesses or other institutions to create a co-located innovation hub, attracting talent and encouraging cross-pollination of ideas.

 4.  **Diverse Student Population:**